Open to the public

 Only seven of these dolls will be made.
 Each of the dolls is made with a different color gown, so you will truly have a one-of-a kind doll.

-Each doll comes in a box and has a stand.
+Each doll comes in a box and has a stand and certificate.
 They are shipped directly to your door.
 (Shipping included in the price) or pick up at the museum.

-Allow at least 6 weeks for completion for new dolls.
+Allow at least 6 weeks for completion of each of the remaining two dolls.